ameetnaik/java-concurrent-thread-manager/README.md

 ## Usage

-Create an List of Callable<V> tasks
+Create a List of Callable tasks

 ```java